Nimzyow/CV/README.md

 Javascript: As React and React Native uses Javascript and I have been programming with Javascript seriously for around a year, I believe I can call myself competant in this.
 I have also created a github repo called "javascript-kata" which I enter any interesting kata I do.

+TDD with RSpec: Having taken a course on TDD with Ruby, I decided to experiment with a variety of different matchers which can be seen on the repo "rspec_practice".
+After experimenting with simple examples, I took on a more complicated example, recreating the PADI Scuba diving table using RSpec and Ruby.
+This can be found on the repo "scuba_diver_tdd".

 #### Makers Academy (February 2020 to in progress)

 - OOP, TDD, MVC, DDD